quinnDonkey/Ubuntu_config/README.md

 # Ubuntu_config
-basic configure for new ubuntu system
+Basic configuration for new Ubuntu system